aazaff/aazaff.github.io/cv/cv.md

 + **Zaffos, A.**, Brett, C.E., and A.I.
 Miller (2014).
 The persistence of ecological gradients: What do we really know? *10th North American Paleontological Convention Abstracts, The Paleontological Society Special Publication* 13:164-165.
 + **Zaffos, A.**, Miller, A.I., and C.E.
 Brett (2014).
 A numerical model of gradient change and its implications for empirical data. *Geological Society of America Abstracts with Programs* 46:136.
 + Peters, S., Husson, J., Czaplewski, J., and **A. Zaffos** (2015).
 Macrostrat: Towards a common data infrastructure to support deep time earth systems science. *Geological Society of America Abstracts with Programs* 47:70.
-+ **Zaffos, A.**, Peters, S., Husson, J., and J. Czaplewski (2015).
++ **Zaffos, A.**, Peters, S.E., Husson, J., and J. Czaplewski (2015).
 A comparative estimate of different biodiversity curves and comments on the link between rock availability and biodiversity. *Geological Society of America Abstracts with Programs* 47:71.
-+ **Zaffos, A.** Peters, S., and S.K.
++ **Zaffos, A.** Peters, S.E., and S.K.
 McMullen (2015).
-Empirical patterns of geographic range size expansion and contraction in marine invertebrates and terrestrial mammals are well predicted by a random walk. *Geological Society of America Abstracts with Programs* 48:271.
+Empirical patterns of geographic range size expansion and contraction in marine invertebrates and terrestrial mammals are well predicted by a random walk. *Geological Society of America Abstracts with Programs* 48:668.
++ **Zaffos, A.**, Peters, S.E., and S. Finnegan (2016).
+Plate-tectonic regulation of biodiversity and continental endemism. *Geological Society of America Abstracts with Programs* 48:X.

 ## Invited Book Chapters and Guest Lectures
 + **Zaffos, A.** (2012).
 Climate Change: A paleontologist's perspective. *Illinois Wesleyan University*.